All Collections

 • The name of the campaigns created by this template was changed in Google Ads and you want this template to work with them.
 You can change the campaign name in the template to match that in Google Ads and it will start working with them.

-• You want to pause the current set of campaigns associated with this template and instead create new campaigns with same settings.
-Please note, the existing campaigns will stay associated with the template and if the campaign name in the template matches with them in future, they will be enabled/edited.
+• You want to pause the current set of campaigns associated with this template and instead create new campaigns with the same settings.
+Please note, that the existing campaigns will stay associated with the template and if the campaign name in the template matches with them in the future, they will be enabled/edited.

 Can I use Campaign Automator to update existing ad groups?